Green Party of Canada candidates in the 2006 Canadian federal election: Scarborough Southwest: Valery Philip

-Philip is a graduate of the Marketing and Business Program at Seneca College, and worked for a number of years in the corporate world.
-She is now an aromatherapist, treating patients with AIDS and other serious diseases.
+Valery Philip is a graduate of the Marketing and Business Program at Seneca College.
+She had worked for a number of years in the corporate world.
+Philip is now an aromatherapist, treating patients with AIDS and other serious diseases.

-She received 1,827 votes (4.38%), finishing fourth against Liberal incumbent Tom Wappel.
+Philip received 1,827 votes (4.38%), finishing fourth against Liberal incumbent Tom Wappel.

 Scarborough-Guildwood: Mike Flanagan

-Flanagan is a graduate of the University of Waterloo, with a degree in Psychology, and minors both in History and Criminology/Legal Studies.
+Mike Flanagan is a graduate of the University of Waterloo, with a degree in Psychology, and minors both in History and Criminology/Legal Studies.
 He received 1,235 votes (3%), finishing fourth against Liberal incumbent John McKay (politician).
-He currently serves as a director for the Toronto Vegetarian Association.
+Flanagan currently serves as a director for the Toronto Vegetarian Association.

 Sudbury: Joey Methé

-Joey Methé was eighteen years old at the time of the election, and was in his first year of public relations studies at Cambrian College.
+Joey Methé was 18 years old at the time of the election, and was in his first year of public relations studies at Cambrian College.
 He is bilingual in English and French, and has promoted youth events focused on Franco-Ontarian culture.
-During the election, he described Pierre Trudeau as his favourite Canadian politician.
+During the election, Methé described Pierre Trudeau as his favourite Canadian politician.
 He received 1,301 votes (2.73%), finishing fourth against Liberal incumbent Diane Marleau.

 Thornhill: Lloyd Helferty

-Lloyd Helferty was born in 1972 in Windsor and grew up in Richmond Hill, where he lived until moving to Thornhill in December 2003.
-Lloyd graduated from the RCC School of Electronics Technology as an Honours Electronics Technologist in 1995.
-Lloyd Helferty sits on the Executive of the Green Party of Ontario as Central Representative.
-He also sits on the Executive of the Richmond Hill Naturalists club.
-In 2004, Helferty received 1,622 votes (3.0%).
-His main opponent was Liberal incumbent Susan Kadis.
+Lloyd Helferty was born in 1972 in Windsor and grew up in Richmond Hill.
+He lived in Richmond Hill until moving to Thornhill in December 2003.
+Helferty graduated from the RCC School of Electronics Technology as an Honours Electronics Technologist in 1995.
+He sits on the Executive of the Green Party of Ontario as Central Representative.
+Helferty also sits on the Executive of the Richmond Hill Naturalists club.
+In 2004, he received 1,622 votes (3.0%).
+Helferty's main opponent was Liberal incumbent Susan Kadis.